lout33/p_doom_quiz/README.md

 - **Visual Effects** - Dynamic doom-themed interface with flame effects and ember particles
 - **Expert Insights** - Click on any expert to learn about their background and reasoning
 - **Bayesian Network** - Uses a simplified Bayesian Network to calculate probabilities based on your answers
+- **Embeddable Widget** - Share the calculator on your website with a simple iframe snippet

 ## Recent Updates